Law and order without government

 But I have some questions about this analogy.
 In Rich’s story, it’s no surprise that human and cockroaches disagree in their judgments of beauty, because biological needs have programmed them to have different responses — and so we should take a similar attitude toward moral disagreements.
 This last inference, about morality, is what puzzles me.15 Moral disagreements don’t occur between humans and cockroaches; they occur among humans — members of the same species, products of the same evolutionary process.
 So an explanation of our moral judgments that appeals only to evolutionary considerations is necessarily going to be incomplete.

 So evolutionary explanations of moral disagreement seem unpromising.
 Evolutionary explanations of moral agreement are on firmer ground.
 But even here there is room for skepticism.
 It’s often thought that if the Darwinian theory of evolution through natural selection is correct, then any central or important feature of human beings must have an evolutionary function.
 But this isn’t true.
 Consider the ability to solve mathematical equations.
 This is an important and valuable skill, and arguably has survival value; but was it selected for because of its survival value?
 I doubt it.
-Evolutionary pressure did select for something, but what it selected for was reason — i.e., a generic capacity for figuring things out — and our more specialised capacity to solve mathematical equations is a byproduct of that more generic capacity, rather than something that was selected for directly.
+Evolutionary pressure did select for something, but what it selected for was reason — that is, a generic capacity for figuring things out — and our more specialised capacity to solve mathematical equations is a byproduct of that more generic capacity, rather than something that was selected for directly.

 So if human beings generally have a tendency to assent, upon reflection, to the proposition that 374 times 98 equals 36652, that’s not because the belief that 374 times 98 equals 36652 has any particular survival value; rather, it’s because we have a generic capacity to figure things out (a capacity that does have survival value), and when we apply that capacity to the problem of what 374 times 98 equals, we come up with 36652 because we are able to figure out that 36652 is the actual right answer.